ComparisonJuly 6, 202610 min read

 • Tracker and ad blocking by default.
 You shouldn't need to install extensions just to avoid being followed around the web.

 • Active development and security updates.
 Privacy is useless without security.
+Skip browsers that go months without patches.

 1. Brave — Our Top Pick for Most People